unrealcv/unrealcv/docs/dev/setup.md

+    Topics will be covered in this page:
+    - Setup dev environment
+    -

 ## Compilation
 UnrealCV can be compiled seperately as a plugin as shown in [here](plugin.md#compilation) , or be compiled together with an UE4 C++ project.